-CO2 transport and storage: This is how it is done
+CO2 transport and storage: This is how we do it

 For some industries the technologies are not yet available to make the full transition to a sustainable production process.
 We can help by collecting and storing their CO2 safely in empty offshore gas fields.
 Here's how we do it.